 Supplier Guiding Principles

-We have found that expanded guidance on specific topics is helpful to support our supplier partners uphold the values outlined in the Supplier Guiding Principles.
-The Issue Guidance document provides additional guidance on challenging issues which, to date, include Land Rights, HIV/AIDs and Pregnancy Testing and Migrant Worker Recruitment and Employment practices.
-The intent is to provide background information on the issue and what are the expectations to comply with SGP.
+We have found that expanded guidance on specific topics is helpful to support our supplier partners in upholding the values outlined in the Supplier Guiding Principles.
+The Issue Guidance document provides additional guidance on challenging issues, such as Land Rights, HIV/AIDs and Pregnancy Testing and Migrant Worker Recruitment and Employment practices.
+The intent is to provide background information on the issue as well as expectations to comply with SGP.